 When the Gino J. Merli Veterans Center opened as the Northeastern Veterans Center in January 1994, it held the distinction of being the first newly constructed home for veterans within the state system.
 In July 2002, it was renamed the Gino J. Merli Veterans Center, in honor of the noted World War II hero and Medal of Honor recipient from northeastern Pennsylvania.

 It was built on the site of the former Scranton State General Hospital.
 The old building was razed and ground was broken for the new four-story Center on May 31, 1991.

-The Center provides 200 beds, including 160 for full nursing care, 24 for dementia, and 16 for personal care.
+The Center provides 196 beds, including 156 for full nursing care and 40 for dementia.
 The major difference in the types of residency is the level of care: